 The different applications of A. niger in the production of citric acid and enzymes stem from different parent strains; the naturally evolved citric acid producing ATCC1015 strain and the industrial enzyme producing CBS 513.88 strain.
 These two strains have both been subject to genome studies and their genomes have been sequenced and annotated [3, 4].
 This paved the way for genome-scale metabolic modelling of A. niger, and to date there are three published genome-scale metabolic models (GSMM) of A. niger; iMA871 [5], iHL1210 [6], and more recently iJB1325 [7].
 Genome-scale metabolic modelling opens up the possibility to couple genomic and metabolomic information with computational techniques aimed at guiding metabolic engineering strategies.
 The mathematical method of flux balance analysis (FBA) has been used to make predictions of growth and output of metabolites in response to different conditions, and to probe the effects of gene knock-outs.
 In previous work, we established a dynamic model of A. niger organic acid fermentation, that accurately captures physiological characteristics, providing a more accurate predictive platform to inform engineering strategies [8].

 The first GSMMs of A. niger were based on the genome annotation of the enzyme producing CBS 513.88 strain.
 Despite the inclusion of ATCC1015 gene assignments in iMA871, these were based on the CBS 513.88 gene-protein-reaction (GPR) associations.
-Therefore, the reliability of the ATCC1015 GPR associations in iMA871 is questionable, and ATCC1015 genes without a match in the CBS 513.88 strain would not be included.
+Therefore the reliability of the ATCC1015 GPR associations in iMA871 is questionable and ATCC1015 genes without a match in the CBS 513.88 strain would not be included.
 An extensive comparative genomics study highlighted the significant genetic diversity between these strains, revealing around 400 to 500 unique genes in each strain [4].
 This genetic diversity may underlie the different roles of the two strains, and prompts the need for an ATCC1015-specific GSMM of A. niger relevant to citric acid production.
 Therefore, in this work we constructed an exhaustive ATCC1015-specific metabolic model of A. niger, iDU1756.
 We employed an annotation process that combined both Blast2GO [9] and KEGG Automatic Annotation Server (KAAS) [10] and used the latest and most complete version of the ATCC1015 genome.
 This gave an exhaustive list of metabolic reactions, which we used to create more accurate and reliable ATCC1015 GPR associations.
 From this list, we also searched metabolic reactions not present in previous A. niger models for evidence.
 In doing this work, another A. niger GSMM iJB1325 [7] was published, also ATCC1015-specific.
 Upon comparing iJB1325 with our model, we decided to continue using iDU1756 for further work, primarily because it encompasses the metabolic areas relevant to organic acid production and also due its greater depth of GPR associations that is important when considering engineering strategies.
 A detailed comparison of the two models is included in this paper.

 The power of FBA models has been underexploited, with most studies focused on simulating gene knock-outs [11-16].
 The effects of forcing or constraining flux of metabolic reactions can also be predicted in addition to gene deletion or insertion.
 This can inform knock-up and knock-down strategies, now that engineering approaches to accomplish these are becoming increasingly available [17, 18].
 A metabolic engineering strategy often involves a multitude of targets.
 Computational approaches can be used to exhaustively evaluate combinations of a small number of targets.
 On increasing the complexity of combinations however, the resulting combinatorial explosion leads to an enormous search space.
 Moreover, the incorporation of targets that force or constrain flux to differing degrees significantly expands the search space.